ConnorNusser/CustomDSPYListComp/README.md

 General Concept:
 We have an array that stores all of our Top 100 Ips.
 First, It just fills the array with the top 100 Ips.
 Afterward, when a new IpRequest comes through it checks whether the Ip Exists within our array.
 If it doesn't exist within our array or meet a minimum value, it continues.
 If it does exist.
 It updates its location in the Array in O(1) time.
 The reason is we have the stored IpBucketObject.
 Note: The reason for not just using an index, for example, is if (insertions occur or deletions occur) the index will not necessarily correspond to the right element (you can use an index offset which I have for another iteration but it gets complicated).
 Our pointers are used so we can jump to the next element without needing to do an index lookup, so O(1) time.
 Most of the expected operations within our system will likely be jumping to the .Next means most updates will be O(1).

-## Question Section

-### How would you test this to ensure it’s working correctly?
-I'd probably alter TextFilterCreation.py where it could be called with specific inputs and then get an actual return value from our Main Project.

-You could input certain IpHandles and the count for those IpHandles and then evalute whether the returned count is equivalent.
-Ex: Assert.True(TextFilterCreationPy("10.20.40.50, 15) == 15)

-What is the runtime complexity of each function?

 ### Top100()

 Runtime complexity: O(N) N being just our top 100 elements.